helje5/dockSwiftOnARM/README.md

 Want to run Server Side Swift on a Raspberry Pi?
 Use [mod_swift](http://mod-swift.org/raspberrypi/).

+#### Versions

+As of 2018-04-05 the latest working Swift version for Raspi is Swift 3.1.1.

+We do provide a docker image for 4.1.0.
+It basically works, but isn't stable (e.g. crashes on some operations).
+It also doesn't include the Swift Package Manager.

 ### Setup Raspi w/ Docker and remote-control it from macOS